Function

 Main Activities

-• Finalise post-marketing evaluation plan with Phase 4 effectiveness protocol and concomitant vaccines, if relevant
+• Finalise post-licensure evaluation plan for Phase 4 effectiveness under field conditions, including concomitant vaccines, if relevant

 CRITERIA REQUIRED

-• Post-marketing effectiveness evaluation plan and administration of concomitant vaccines finalized and approved
+• Evaluationplan for post-licensure effectiveness, including administration of concomitant vaccines finalized and approved

 Plus Icon